hoobs-org/soma-connect/README.md

   4. Hold your iPhone / iPad close to your Raspberry Pi

-  5. When prompted, select your home wifi network and input the wifi password
+  5. When prompted, select your home wifi network and input the wifi password (if you tried to add this to Homekit before, you must click Empty Homekit Cache)

   6. (Optional) Write down the MAC Address prompted if you want to configure it to work with Alexa later